wayword-io/wayword-js/README.md

 See **About** section above for more details.

-Another noteworthy difference at the point of writing is that the Wayword algorithm does not attempt to make a combination of words more unique between neighbouring cells.
-In fact, the algorithm does precisely the opposite, and neighbouring cells are likely to involve similar digits.
-Waywords also contain between 1 and 3 digits ('words'), so unlike What3Words the output is not always '3 words'.
+Another noteworthy difference is that Waywords also contain between 1 and 3 digits ('words'), so unlike What3Words the output is not always '3 words'.

 While the idea of representing locations as arbitrary words itself is not novel, we give credit and acknowledgement to What3Words for inspiring this project and popularising the meme.